Irratzo/Containers/content/build_contain.rst

         Hello World!
 Hello from our custom Singularity image!
         /home/singularity #

-.. callout :: Using `singularity run` from within the Docker container
+.. callout:: Using `singularity run` from within the Docker container

   It is strongly recommended that you don't use the Docker container for running Singularity images in any production setting, only for creating them, since the Singularity command runs within the container as the root user.